-The building and interiors withing Thunderbird residential are being designed and constructed with the goal of energy efficiency in mind.
-Modern energy saving appliances (Energy Star or others) and HVAC systems will be used to minimize energy inefficiencies within the buildings.
-Low-e windows will be installed and appropriately sealed within the units and common areas.
+- The building and interiors withing Thunderbird residential are being designed and constructed with the goal of energy efficiency in mind. - Development shall use modern energy saving appliances (Energy Star or other) and HVAC systems to minimize energy inefficiencies within the buildings. - Low-e windows shall be installed and appropriately sealed within the units and common areas.